-Never pick up a corn snake before it feels completely comfortable.
-It’ll likely be scared of you due to your size/unfamiliarity, and may bite due to fear.
-You have to learn how to pick up a corn snake for the first time.
+Never attempt to pick up a corn snake before it feels comfortable in your presence.
+It’ll likely be scared of you due to your size and unfamiliarity, and may bite out of fear.
+You have to learn how to handle a corn snake safely, so take time to familiarize yourself with the correct handling procedure.

-Give your corn snake time to realize that you’re not a threat.
-This involves spending time around your corn and watching for signs that it feels threatened.
-When ready, be confident but calm when you handle it.
-Also, give it room to move freely without constricting its movement.
+Before you pick up your corn snake, give it time to realize that you’re not a threat.
+Snakes recognize you based on scent.
+So, spend time around your corn and watch out for signs that it feels threatened, such as hissing.
+When ready, be confident and calm when you handle it.
+Then, give it room to move freely without constricting its movement.

-It’s tempting to start handling your corn snake right away, but this is a mistake.
-You’re more likely to get bitten by your corn snake.
+It’s tempting to start handling your corn snake right away, but this is a big mistake.
+You’re more likely to get bitten by your corn snake if you don’t give your pet time to assess whether you’re a threat.
 It doesn’t yet know if you’re a predator or threat.
-It takes time for your snake to adjust.
+It takes time for a snake to adjust to you.

 How to Handle a Corn Snake for the First Time

-Corn snakes won’t immediately love you, and they won’t immediately want to play with you.
+Corn snakes won’t ever love you or want to play with you in the way that a cat or dog would.
 They’re reptiles, not mammals.
-That’s why you have to learn how to handle them safely and responsibly.
+That’s why you have to use responsible corn snake handling techniques.

 It all starts with getting to know one another.
 This might be the first snake you’ve ever owned.
-At the same time, you’re the first human this corn snake has had to get used to.
+At the same time, you’re most likely the first human this corn snake has ever encountered.
 You’re both in unknown territory, so you need to learn how to get a corn snake to trust you.

 Once your corn knows you better, you can try some different things.
 For example, you could let your corn snake bathe in water for the first time.